Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/tutorials/doclib-tutorials.md

 In many extension projects you want to customize the Document Library in Alfresco Share.
 And quite often this involves adding new actions that can be applied to the content in the library.
-These actions are referred to as "DocLib" actions, and unlike a lot of other functionality in Alfresco Content Services, they do not use web scripts to implement their business logic, at least not directly, instead they hook into custom, or out-of-the-box, client-side JavaScript code.
+These actions are referred to as "DocLib" actions, and unlike a lot of other functionality in Content Services, they do not use web scripts to implement their business logic, at least not directly, instead they hook into custom, or out-of-the-box, client-side JavaScript code.

 Each action has a 16x16 icon, one or more text labels, and configuration to hook them into the Share application.
 Most